rafaeelaudibert/UFRGS_scraper.js/README.md

 Scraper written in `JavaScript`, using `Node.js` to fetch all the freshmen in UFRGS vestibular.

+There is also a `Shell` scraper with less functionalities but faster

 This code is tested to run in UFRGS's "Listão" in the 2016, 2017, 2018 and (probably) 2019 editions.
 There are no warranties that it will run in future editions, as this is only a scraper and depends in the website layout, which can be changed by UFRGS at any time.